ArchipelagoMW/Archipelago/worlds/ahit/docs/setup_en.md

 ## Instructions

 1. Have Steam running.
-Open the Steam console with [this link.](steam://open/console)
+Open the Steam console with this link: [steam://open/console](steam://open/console)

 2. In the Steam console, enter the following command: